How Long Do Massage Benefits Last? A Deep Dive Into the Science and Soul of Touch

 🌱 The Long-Term Ripple (Beyond 3 Days — With Consistency)

-When you make massage a regular part of your self-care routine:
+When you make massage a regular part of your self care routine:

 In other words: one massage gives you a break.
 Regular massage gives you a new baseline.
+You are moving from a state of crisis management to a state of proactive wellness.

 💡 How to Extend the Benefits (Pro Tips)